 Next, we can install ProjectQ with the high performance simulator written in C++.
-First, we will need to install a suitable compiler with support for C++11, OpenMP, and instrinsics.
-The best option is to install clang 3.9 also using macports (note: gcc installed via macports does not work)
+Therefore, we first need to install a suitable compiler which supports OpenMP and instrinsics.
+One option is to install clang 3.9 also using macports (note: gcc installed via macports does not work as the gcc compiler claims to support instrinsics, while the assembler of gcc does not support it)